Broken Symmetry in Ideal Chern Bands: Abstract

 \section{Abstract}

 Recent observations of the fractional anomalous quantum Hall effect in moir\'e materials have reignited the interest in fractional Chern insulators (FCIs).
 The chiral limit in which analytic Landau level-like single-particle states form an ``ideal" Chern band and local interactions lead to Laughlin-like FCIs at $1/3$ filling, has been very useful for understanding these systems by relating them to the lowest Landau level.
 We show, however, that, even in the idealized chiral limit, a fluctuating quantum geometry is associated with strongly broken symmetries and a phenomenology very different from that of Landau levels.
 In particular, particle-hole symmetry is strongly violated and e.g. at $2/3$ filling an emergent interaction driven Fermi liquid state with no Landau level counterpart is energetically favoured.
 In fact, even the exact Laughlin-like zero modes at $1/3$ filling have a non-uniform density tracking the underlying quantum geometry.
-Moreover, by switching to a Coulomb interaction, the ideal Chern band features charge density wave states with no lowest Landau level counterpart.
+Switching to a Coulomb interaction, the ideal Chern band with electron filling of $1/4$ features trivial charge density wave states.
+Moreover, applying a particle-hole transformation reveals that the ideal Chern band with hole filling of $3/4$ supports a quantum anomalous Hall crystal with quantized Hall conductance of $e^2/h$.
+These phenomena have no direct lowest Landau level counterpart.

 \emph{Introduction.} --- The rapid development of techniques to fabricate van-der-Waals heterostructures with moiré patterns is providing excitingly new opportunities to realize and manipulate novel quantum phases of matter~\cite{Geim2013,Novoselov2016}.
 Fractional Chern insulators (FCIs)~\cite{kolread,tang_high-temperature_2011,PhysRevLett.106.236803,PhysRevLett.106.236804,sheng2011fractional,PhysRevX.1.021014,mollercooper,PhysRevLett.105.215303,bergholtz2013topological,PARAMESWARAN2013816,LIU2024515}, which are lattice analogues of the celebrated fractional quantum Hall (FQH) states in continuum two-dimensional electron gases (2DEGs)~\cite{FQHE,Laughlin,RevModPhys.89.025005}, have been theoretically predicted and experimentally observed in graphene~\cite{PhysRevLett.124.106803,repellinChernBandsTwisted2020,PhysRevResearch.2.023237,zhaoTDBG,xie2021fractional,lu2023fractional} and transition metal dichalcogenide moir\'e materials~\cite{PhysRevResearch.3.L032070,PhysRevB.107.L201109,FCI_MoTe2_1,FCI_MoTe2_2,FCI_MoTe2_3, PhysRevX.13.031037}.
 The exciting experimental evidence of FCIs has further attracted tremendous theoretical attention to understand the phenomena emerging in experiments~\cite{dong2023theory,zhou2023fractional,PhysRevLett.132.036501,PhysRevB.108.085117,PhysRevResearch.5.L032022,yu2023fractional,abouelkomsan2023band,xu2024maximally,dong_anomalous_2023}.